From the Dawn of Neutrino Astronomy to A New View of the Extreme Universe: Enabling technologies

-If the last two decades of neutrino astronomy can be characterized as the race for becoming ``the'' globally optimized telescope, then the key to continued success in the next two decades are multiple complementary neutrino telescopes, each targeting different neutrino fluxes and flavors, using different media, in different locations around the world, all summing up to a substantial increased instrumented volume globally, operating simultaneously and cross-checking neutrino signals from the sky.
-Neutrino telescopes are expensive.
-Neutrino astronomy deserves to be a strong partner in multi-messenger astronomy, as discussed in the science cases presented above.
+If the last two decades of neutrino astronomy can be characterized as the race for becoming ``the'' globally optimized telescope, then the key to continued success in the next two decades is multiple complementary neutrino telescopes, each targeting different neutrino fluxes and flavors, using different media, in different locations around the world, all summing up to a substantial increased instrumented volume globally, operating simultaneously and cross-checking neutrino signals from the sky.
+Neutrino astronomy deserves to be a strong partner in multimessenger astronomy, as discussed in the science cases presented above.
 One or two neutrino telescopes alone cannot accomplish this.
-In contrast to the competition of the previous decades, specialization, cooperation, and complimentary of many telescopes are needed for a truly multi-messenger era.
+In contrast to the competition of the previous decades, specialization, cooperation, and many complementary telescopes are needed for a truly multimessenger era.